LBHackney-IT/API-Playbook/docs/tdd.md

 ### Test Setup

-Always follow the triple ‘A’ structure: Arrange, Act, Assert
+Always follow the triple ‘A’ structure: Arrange, Act, Assert.

 ### Test Naming
 Tests should be clearly named - ideally the name of the test should describe the implementation you are trying to deliver.